The Framework Is Not the Answer

 | Low (50%) | PM intuition or single anecdote |

 This prevents the common RICE failure mode where PMs give everything 80% confidence because it feels reasonable.
-You can run these numbers through the RICE calculator to see how confidence adjustments change the ranking.
+Try scoring a few features yourself to see how confidence adjustments change the ranking:

 The quarterly planning ritual: